raul23/Darth-Vader-RPi/docs/README_docs.rst

    At the time of this writing (2020-08-28), I couldn't install ``pygame`` 1.9.6 (the latest stable release) with Python 3.5 and 3.8, on macOS.
-   However, the latest pre-release development worked well with Python 3.5 and 3.8, on macOS.
+   However, the latest pre-release development version (2.0.0.dev10) worked well with Python 3.5 and 3.8, on macOS.

 .. _installation-instructions-label: